Townhall Celebrates America 250

 French President Emmanuel Macron previously suggested escorting ships through the area.

 Japan told reporters that it has not officially responded to Trump’s request but that it would not rush to send naval vessels to the region.
-China has expressed similar concerns and its impact on global energy supplies, but has not committed to sending vessels.
+China has expressed similar concerns about its impact on global energy supplies, but has not committed to sending vessels.

-Trump responded to the rejections, warning NATO allies that he would “remember” which governments refuse to help and accused countries who benefit from U.S. security guarantees of being disloyal.
+Trump responded to the rejections, warning NATO allies that he would “remember” which governments refuse to help and accused countries that benefit from U.S. security guarantees of being disloyal.
 He also hinted that he might delay a planned meeting with Chinese President Xi Jinping if it does not help to reopen the Strait of Hormuz.

 Advertisement